Secret Writer’s Society and the worst bug ever

 Secret Writer’s Society was quickly forgotten after that – probably to Panasonic’s relief – and has been missing ever since… until I managed to get a copy this week.
 And yes, it’s the version with the swears.

 The game is series of seven writing lessons.
 They’re framed as tests for your induction into the Secret Writer’s Society, a mysterious, underground club of writers.
 To entice children to think of this like a secret mission rather than writing instruction, the full copy of the game came with a society membership card and spy-style writing supplies like “decoder pens.”2

-There are two places in the game for freewriting, the final lesson and a diary feature.
-This is where the bad stuff happened.
+There are two places in the game where you can do freewriting: the final lesson and a diary feature.
+These are where the trouble happens.

-Clicking the Read button will make the program read back what you wrote.
+Clicking the Read button in the freewriting sections will make the program read back what you’ve written.
 On the Macintosh version of the game, if you interrupt by click the Read button again… this happens.

 It’s a lot subtler than expected.
 There’s not a whole stream of obscenities.
 It just reads a few snippets from the swear filter list.
 It’s a pretty long list, somewhere around 100 words with variations.
 Any words written in all caps are spelled out instead.
 (Yes, as you hear in the video, one of the words is “PENUS,” just in case a kid spelled it wrong.)